Burmese Buddhist Temple (Singapore): History

-A mission
+Mission

 U Kyaw Gaung, also known as Khoo Teogou, was born in Mandalay, Myanmar in 1866.
 He arrived in Singapore at an early age and was later joined by his wife Daw Khin Mae and their three children.
 Coming from a land of great Buddhist influence, it was U Kyaw Gaung's ambition to introduce Theravada Buddhism in Singapore.

 In 1907, he was elected as trustee of the temple.
 While administering the temple, he dreamt of acquiring a sizable marble Buddha statue such as those seen in Myanmar.
 Undaunted by limited funds, U Kyaw Gaung pledged to carry out the mammoth task.
 He raised funds from his own earnings and public donations.
 After several trips to Myanmar, an immense piece of marble weighing more than 10 tons from Sagyin Hill, 50 km north of Mandalay, was sighted.
 Sagyin Hill was famous in Myanmar for its superior quality marble.
 The stone was bought for Rs1,200 and delivered to Mandalay, a city reputed for its skilled craftsmanship.
 Eventually, a Buddha image measuring 3 m in height was sculpted out from the stone in 1918.